Updated 10 August 2017

 You’ll get better results for presentations and interviews if you put a lavalier (tieclip) microphone on the presenter.
 I use the Rodelink wireless kit (review) for this.

 If you can’t afford a wireless kit, the Boya BY-M1 (review) is an affordable powered lavalier microphone with acceptable sound quality and a very long lead.
+I use this for presentations to camera – it works well.

 You could also plug this, or Rode’s superior smartLav+, into an iPhone or audio recorder in the presenter or actor’s pocket, then sync up the sound later: much cheaper than a wireless setup.